 But keep in mind that there is a limit, even though it is called “Full Value” – this valuation maxes out at $100 per pound.

-If you have valuable items like this, be sure to mention them to your mover prior to your move.
+If you have valuable items like this, be sure to mention them prior to your move.
 Smaller items like jewelry are best moved by yourself, so that they remain under your care and supervision, but you may want to consider purchasing additional valuation for items of extraordinary value such as a valuable painting, statue, or other collectible item.
+If you wish to purchase valuation for items of extraordinary value, this must be done in advance, and may require documentation such as a recent (within past 12 months) appraisal or receipt of purchase.
 In general, we recommend moving any items of extraordinary value yourself in a secure location.

-If you have any questions about valuation, please don’t hesitate to ask your mover!
+If you have any questions about valuation, please don’t hesitate to ask!
 It’s always better to be informed of any risks before your move, rather than finding out after the damage has been done!
 For information about TROSA’s damage claims process, see this post.
-For any questions about the process, or valuation in general, feel free to email firstname.lastname@example.org.
+For any questions about the process, or valuation in general, feel free to email email@example.com.